henryjmin/incognito/README.md

 # incognito
 Wipes some personal information from your Nintendo Switch by removing it from PRODINFO (CAL0).

-NOTE: Atmosphere blocks writes to PRODINFO, so you must use ReiNX, SX OS, or a custom KIP to install this.
-Once installed, you can switch back to Atmosphere.

 ## Purpose
 a) It enables your switch to go online while worrying slightly less about a ban.

 b) It prevents malicious homebrew applications from stealing your personal certificate.

 ## Disclaimers